 Code of Conduct

-- Make every reasonable effort to uphold equal opportunity for all ISBA members.
+- Uphold and promote equal opportunity for all ISBA members.

 - Abide by the ISBA Code of Conduct Procedures in the event of a conduct review.

 - Avoid retaliation against anyone who reports information or participates in a conduct review.

 Ethical Professional Practice

 ISBA upholds and promotes professional integrity and accountability, and ethical scientific conduct and statistical practice.
 Members are referred to the American Statistical Association’s Ethical Guidelines for Statistical Practice (http://www.amstat.org/ASA/Your-Career/Ethical-Guidelines-for-Statistical-Practice.aspx).
 In resolving any ethical problem not explicitly covered by these Guidelines, members should consider the spirit and intent of applicable provisions, general ethical principles, the needs and interests of members and the profession, social and moral expectations, contractual obligations, and any applicable laws.

 ISBA upholds and promotes equal opportunities for all its members, without regard to race, color, religion, gender, gender identity, sexual preference, age, disability, national origin, language, or any other distinction that is unrelated to a member’s professional skills, experience, capabilities, and ISBA membership status.
 Members are expected to treat each other, as well as all participants in ISBA Activities, with respect and dignity, not to discriminate against any person or group based on any classification mentioned above, and to provide and encourage opportunities consistent with this policy.